Devi Talab Mandir

 Devi Talab Mandir is a Hindu temple, located in Jalandhar, Punjab, India.
 The temple is devoted to Goddess Durga and is visited by thousands of pilgrims every year.
-It is regarded as one of the 51 Shakti Pithas in India.
+It is regarded as one of the 51 Shakta pithas in India.
 A model of the Amarnath Temple, dedicated to God Shiva, is located within the temple complex.
 There is an old temple dedicated to Goddess Kali located next to the Mandir.
 One of the main attractions of the temple is an ancient tank that holds great religious significance for Hindu devotees.
 The temple has intricate gold work both inside and on its top.